Skip to content

 Chain actions

-The actions parameter for the different screen components accepts a List of Action models.
+The actions parameter for the different screen components accepts a list of Action models.
 This means that it's possible to chain together a list of actions that are executed by triggering only one component.
 The order of action execution is guaranteed, and the next action in the list will start executing only when the previous one is completed.

 Actions chaining